markstringer-dti/markstringer-dti.github.io/dti.md

 >> The thing that you have to do to get the project done, is the thing that you should never do to your boss (i.e. point out the fundamental problems with their ideas).

 2. Learning Safety
 Leaders need to feel safe to learn.
 But somehow part of the rules of being a leader is that they can't simply go to school, take a course or sit at the feet of the expert who actually knows.
 So again, the team is faced with a paradox.
-They need to figure out ways to teach their leaders what they need to know, without flagging what they're doing as teaching, or letting on that they know that their leaders are ignorant.
+They need to figure out ways to teach their leaders what they need to know, without flagging what they're doing as teaching, or making it too blatantly clear that they know there are certain areas where the leader in lacking in knowledge.

+Of course, to some degree, the things that a leader is discovering about the project are the same things that the team are discovering about the project.
+What is easy?
+What is hard?
+What aspects of the project are genuinely appealing to users.
+What aspects of the project are totally uninteresting to users.
+Which other groups of people care about the project, or have regulatory power over it.
+But it's very possible that, for the leader, learning these things is not going to result in a safe experience.

+The project is going to cost way more than the leader expected.
+The project is going to take a lot longer than the leader expected.
+Protential users don't seem that excited by it, or are actively hostile to it.
+It turns out that there is a regulator that, if you don't make expensive changes, could stop the project dead in its tracks.

+Yes, this is learning, it is good to know these things, rather than not know them, if you really want to the project to be a success.
+But sometimes, if not often, it's difficult to separate the experience of learning from the value that the learning gives you.

+3. Contribution Safety
+Leaders need to be able to contribute.
+From out point of view, as managers of software development projects, they need to be able to suggest things that they want the sofware to do.

+4. Critical Safety
+Perhaps this is radically different for leaders than it is for team members.
+Perhaps not.
+In this fourth level, where the leader is made to feel as safe as possible by the team.
+The leader can admit that they're wrong and can even be open to criticism from the team.

-## Concrete Practice
+### Concrete Practice

-## Conclusion
+### Conclusion

 ## Chapter 11 - Commitment and Consistency and Your Other Boss